On the scanning map and the space of smooth projective hypersurfaces: Introduction

 \subsection{Almost-complex hypersurfaces}

-An almost-complex hypersurface of $\CP^n$ is a compact oriented smooth submanifold $W$ of $\CP^n$ of codimension $2$, together with a deformation of its tangent bundle $TW\subset T\CP^n|_{W}$ to a complex subbundle of $T\CP^n|_{W}$.
+In the appendix we will define an almost-complex hypersurface of $\CP^n$ as a compact oriented smooth submanifold $W$ of $\CP^n$ of codimension $2$, together with a deformation of its tangent bundle $TW\subset T\CP^n|_{W}$ to a complex subbundle of $T\CP^n|_{W}$.
 The \emph{degree} of $W$ is the intersection product of the image of the fundamental class of $W$ in $H_{2n-2}(\CP^n)$ with the fundamental class of $\CP^1\subset \CP^n$.
-Let $\CS$ be the space of almost-complex submanifolds of $\CP^n$, and let $\CS_\degree$ denote the subspace of those of degree $\degree$.
+The set of all almost-complex hypersurfaces of $\CP^n$ forms a topological space denoted $\CS$ where hypersurfaces of different degree live in different components.
+Let $\CS_\degree$ denote the subspace of those of degree $\degree$.
 The scanning map $\scan$ factors equivariantly as

 and from our Theorem \ref{thm:main} we deduce, as before, the following corollaries: \begin{acorollary} The map $\CS_{\degree}\lra \Gamma(\PCbun)_\degree$ induces a monomorphism on rational cohomology if $\degree \geq 3$. \end{acorollary} \begin{acorollary} If $W$ is an almost-complex hypersurface of degree $\degree$, then the orbit map $\PU(n+1)\times \{W\}\lra \CS_{\degree}$ induces an epimorphism on rational cohomology if $\degree \geq 3$. \end{acorollary}